 Youth Development Program

-The Youth Development Program provides children and teens with a positive alternative to the risky situations and environments prevalent in low-income neighborhoods like Portland.
-Our program is educationally focused, providing children with activities and cultural opportunities that support school (and life) success!
+Our Youth Development Program provides children and teens with a positive alternative to the risky situations and environments prevalent in low-income neighborhoods.
+Our educationally focused program is preparing our youth for success in college, work and life.

 How We Make a Difference

 - Teens who participate in after-school programs like ours are nearly three times less likely to skip classes or use drugs than their peers.

 - We are meeting the concerns of working mothers who report that they are most worried about their children’s safety between the hours of 3pm and 6pm.

 - Youth who come to Neighborhood House 3 or more times per week improve their grades and performance in school.